-A main goal at the Academy is for students to develop self-advocacy and effective communication skills.
-The primary means of communication at the Academy is from teacher to student to family.
-Clear and effective communication between the Academy and students, and subsequently from students to their families is vital.
-If there are major concerns about student performance, Mass Academy will contact families.
+A main goal at Mass Academy is for students to develop self-advocacy and effective communication skills.
+The primary means of communication at Mass Academy is from teacher to student to family.
+Clear and effective communication between Mass Academy and students, and subsequently from students to their families is vital.
+If there are major concernsabout student performance, Mass Academy will contact families.

-Parents or guardians who have pertinent information to share or specific questions should contact the Academy between the hours of 7:00 AM and 3:00 PM.
+Parents or guardians who have pertinent information to share or specific questions should contact Mass Academy betweenthe hours of 7:00 AM and 3:00 PM.
 Calls or emails should first be directed to the Operations Manager at (508) 831-5859.
-Inquiries about confidential matters and/or academic or policy issues will then be forwarded to the Academy Director.
+Inquiries about confidential matters and/or academic or policy issues will then be forwarded to Mass Academy Director.

-See the Academy website www.massacademy.org [5] for more information about the Academy.
+See the Mass Academy website www.massacademy.org [5] for more information about Mass Academy.